eight04/linkify-plus-plus/README.md

 Changelog
 ---------

+* 9.0.0 (Aug 27, 2018)

+  - **Breaking: replace `GM_config` with `GM_webextPref`.
+Note that because the configuration system is changed, the script won't be able to read the configuration before version 9.**
+  - Add: icon.
+Made by [@FatOrangutan](https://github.com/FatOrangutan).
+  - Add: webextension build.
+  - Add: compatible with Greasemonkey 4.
+Although the script itself can be executed on GM 4, [GM 4 doesn't support monkey menu API](https://github.com/greasemonkey/greasemonkey/issues/2714) so there is no way to open the configuration dialog.

 * Version 8.2.2 (Jul 25, 2018):
   - Fix: handle Vue's server side rendering pages.
 * Version 8.2.1 (May 23, 2018):